victoryang00/PintOS/README.md

 First, we must check if priority donation is enabled (by checking the bool for mlfqs).
 When a call causes the priority donation, it first look at the curr lock.
 If the curr lock holder has a lower priority, update lock holder's locks to match the waiting thread's(in `thread_priority_donate_nest` also delt with the edge condition), and keep doing this up chain of locks while the holder pointer is not NULL. (recursive donation)

-#### Describe the sequence of events when lock_release() is called on a lock that a higher-priority thread is waiting for.
+#### Describe the sequence of events when is called on a lock that a higher-priority thread is waiting for.

 When a thread releases a lock, we take the lock off of holder.
 We then loop through the remaining holder and get the maximum priority element and set that to donated_priority.
 If no locks held, set to min.
 Check if our curr effective priority is still highest in ready queue and yield if not.